 Amid the early stages of the coronavirus epidemic, Housing Secretary, Robert Jenrick, published the Government’s housing strategy document which announced the intention to introduce wide ranging reforms to the planning system and delivery of much needed housing to the communities with the greatest need.
-The strategy document entitled “Planning for the Future” can be found here.

 The package of measures included an intention to introduce in the summer of 2020 permanent permitted development rights for rooftop developments of up to two additional storeys above existing buildings.
 This proposal follows the policy statement issued by former Housing Secretary Sajid Javid in 2018 and justifies upward development by increasing density in line with local character and making the most of existing local infrastructure.